 - 1 cup water

-In a small blender jar add ginger, garlic, 6 cashews, dalia, poppy seeds, fennel seeds, coconut, green chili and 1/4 cup of water.
-Blend together to make smooth paste.
+- In a small blender jar add ginger, garlic, 6 cashews, dalia, poppy seeds, fennel seeds, coconut, green chili, and 1/4 cup of water.
+Blend together to make a smooth paste.
 Reserve.

-Add onions and cook for 2-3 minutes.
-Place a non locking glass lid to speed up the process.
+- Add onions and cook for 2-3 minutes.
+Place a non-locking glass lid to speed up the process.
 Add turmeric and tomatoes.
 Mix well.
 Turn the Saute mode off.
-Note – It is important to cancel the saute mode so the psice paste does not stick to the bottom of the pot.
+Note – It is important to cancel the saute mode so the spice paste does not stick to the bottom of the pot.
 The pot is also hot at this point and the remnant heat is enough to cook the spice paste.